Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 The incident was created in Sentinel, assigned for investigation, and closed as a true positive once the full timeline was documented.

+---

+### Step 6 — Sentinel Workbook: Geographic Distribution of Failed Logins

+To visualize the scope of the threat beyond a single device, a Microsoft Sentinel workbook was built to map directory login failures by location.
+The workbook shows bubble size and color scaled to failure volume — surfacing which accounts and geographies represent the highest risk at a glance.

+The workbook includes a geographic map, a risk-level breakdown table with color-coded severity, and a footer explaining the mock activity log data and how it would be replaced with live `SigninLogs` or `SecurityEvent` queries in production.

 <img width="1133" height="1130" alt="Screenshot 2026-05-26 at 8 29 21 PM" src="https://github.com/user-attachments/assets/0f2ad965-98d7-4ac3-9ee8-82ec264c288d" />

 ---